Ebenezer362/EA/README.md

 ## Data Source

-The primary dataset used for this analysis is the "sales Data.sql" file, containing detailed information about the Customers, Orders, Products.
+The primary dataset used for this analysis is the "sales data.sql" file, containing detailed information about the Customers, Orders and Products.